-- Quick link to all records in the RISM OPAC:
+- Quick link to all records in the RISM Catalog:

 - Permalinks are found in each RISM record in the top left when you click on the chain link symbol.
-The URLs that appear in the browser’s address bar are not stable.
+The URLs that appear in your browser’s address bar are not stable.

 - To make a permalink go directly to the page in English, add this to the end of the permalink:

-- To create stable URLs for specific search strings, please see “How to link to a record or a search” on the OPAC page.
+- To create stable URLs for specific search strings, please see “How to link to a record or a search” on the RISM Catalog’s Help page.

 VIAF: RISM’s authority records for personal names are included in VIAF (Virtual International Authority File).